Registration in Kings Speech July 2024

 Home Education Register

-It is important to note that this is NOT a home education register, although it has been widely described as such in the media.
+It is important to note that this is NOT a home education register as such, although it has been widely described as such in the media.
 The register will of course include home educated children since by definition they will not be registered at school.
 However, there will be other groups of children not registered at school including children attending unregistered settings.
 (Most settings are not currently required to register but a minority may be operating as illegal schools, read more here )